eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

       const std::vector<TBlob>& outputs);
 ```
 Note that the vector of `TBlob`s doesn't contain sufficient information about the whether
-the NDArray is sparse, and the auxilary data of the NDArray.
+the NDArray is sparse, nor the auxilary data of the NDArray.
 Therefore, sparse operators
 use the following `FComputeEx` interface:
 ```cpp
 void (const nnvm::NodeAttrs& attrs,